Skip to main content

 June 7, 2023

 Justices Clarence Thomas and Samuel Alito delayed filing annual financial disclosure forms as the Supreme Court faces unprecedented scrutiny on ethics issues.
 Legally mandated reports for seven of the current justices were made public Wednesday, while those for Thomas and Alito remained unreleased after they received extensions, a court spokesperson said.
+Justices are allowed a 90-day extension to file the forms.

 June 5, 2023

 The Museum of the Albemarle, on the eastern shore of North Carolina, is a spacious building the color of sand and sea glass.
 It’s in Elizabeth City, about as far from the Research Triangle as Baltimore is from New York City, but you can get there and back in the same day if you know how to drive fast without getting pulled over.
+“There are a hundred counties in this state, and I’ve spent time in every one,” Sailor Jones, a democracy activist, told me this past fall, on his way to speak at the museum.

 June 5, 2023

 In recent days, the district attorney in Georgia’s Fulton County has asked both firms to provide research and data as investigators intensify their probe into Trump’s attempt to overturn the result of the 2020 presidential election in Georgia.
+Not only has the office asked for information and data about Georgia, three people familiar with the inquiries said, but it also is seeking other communications with Trump officials and detailed information about the campaign’s activities in other states.

 June 2, 2023

 While platforms like Facebook, Twitter and YouTube use forms of AI to get users to spend more time on their sites, Clogger’s AI would have a different objective: to change people’s voting behavior.
-As a
+As a political scientist and a legal scholar who study the intersection of technology and dem

 June 2, 2023

 An Atlanta-area investigation of alleged election interference by President Donald Trump and his allies has broadened to include activities in D.C. and several states, according to two people with knowledge of the probe — a fresh sign that prosecutors may be building a sprawling case under Georgia’s racketeering laws.
-Fulton County District Attorney Fani T.
+Fulton County District Attorney Fani T. Willis (D) launched an investigation more than two years ago to examine efforts by Trump and his allies to overturn his narrow 2020 defeat in Georgia.

 June 1, 2023

 After facing an onslaught of harassment and violent threats for certifying the results of the 2020 election, a Republican on the governing board of Arizona’s largest county will not seek reelection during the 2024 cycle.
+Bill Gates, a longtime conservative and Harvard-educated attorney, told The Washington Post that he intends to serve his term through the end of 2024 and carry out the election-related duties that come with it.
+In an interview and prepared statement, he said he was proud of his time in office and thanked county workers.

 June 1, 2023

 Federal races have become increasingly expensive in recent years, and the most competitive contests tend to attract astronomical fundraising hauls.
 In 2000, victorious Senate candidates raised an average of $7.3 million – over three and a half times less than the $26.5 million raised by the average Senate victor in 2022.
-The average U.S.
+The average U.S. House winner spent nearly $2.8 million during the 2022 election cycle, nearly three and a half times the $840,300 the average winner spent in 2000.